 Item Issues/Changes Description Fix Status 5 Save to Flash Save to flash command fails when the sleep interval is set to 512 or 64 Hz.
 No fix will be provided.
-When using save to flash follow these steps: Write configuration data to registers with sleep interval set to 8 or 1 Hz 2.
+When using save to flash follow these steps: 1.
+Write configuration data to registers with sleep interval set to 8 or 1 Hz 2.
 Save the settings to flash 3.
-Change the sleep interval settings per design 6 False Triggering Dur- ing Power-Up If a finger is on the sensor during power-up the sensor triggers and the baseline gets stuck.
+Change the sleep interval settings per design 6 False Triggering During Power-Up If a finger is on the sensor during power-up the sensor triggers and the baseline gets stuck.
 This only happens when the Averaging Filter is enabled.
 No fix will be provided.
 Disable the Averaging Filter if your design requires a finger on the sensor during power-up.
+7 Erroneous I2C START condition detection During boot-up, CapSense Express device misinterprets an incoming byte as its own address, leading to confusion in the I2C state machine.
+It controls the SCL and SDA line in-between the I2C transfer, leading to bus communication failure.
+No fix will be provided.
+Do not initiate I2C transactions on bus before the device boots up.